-By now, you know what "C5" means, but friends and family members may find some explanation helpful.
+By now, you know what "C7-8" means, but friends and family members may find some explanation helpful.
 The spine has four sections: cervical (C), thoracic (T), lumbar (L), and sacral (S).
 It also has 33 bones, called vertebrae.
-Each vertebra is associated with a spinal nerve.
-A simple system of one letter and one number acts as shorthand for the SCI (Figure 1).
-The letter shows the section, and the number shows the injured nerves.
-The level of injury determines what parts of the body lose muscle and sensory function.
-The severity or completeness of the injury determines whether some or all motor and sensory function is lost.
-This guide is intended for someone with complete paralysis below C5.
+Each vertebra is associated with a spinal nerve; the C7 vertebrae is associated with both the C7 and C8 spinal nerves.
+A simple system of one letter and one number acts as shorthand for the